GenesiAI/PluginsWebPortal/README.md

 # Genesi AI Portal

+# ⚠️ The project has been closed⚠️
+## Feel free to use the code as you like, but change branding if you intend to use it for commercial purposes

 UI to create plugins for the Genesi AI platform

 Landing and styling with tailwindcss, mui, API cals with generated axios